Nagendra1997/libmesibo/tutorial.md

 }

 ```
-For example,Call this function from on_status to send a message when you are online.
+For example, Call this function from on_status to send a message when you are online.

 ```C++
   int on_status(int status, uint32_t substatus, uint8_t channel,